We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- stomach problems such as diarrhea or nausea
+- having stomach problems, such as diarrhea or nausea

-CBD may also interact with other sedating drugs such as alcohol and opioids.
-Doctors have not identified all drug interactions, so talk with a healthcare professional before using CBD alongside other medications.
+CBD may also interact with other sedating substances, such as alcohol and opioids.
+Experts have not identified all drug interactions, so it is best to consult a healthcare professional before using CBD alongside other medications.

-People should also note that researchers cannot confirm the long-term effects of using CBD.
+It is also of note that researchers cannot confirm the long-term effects of using CBD.

-- Stress management and mind-body techniques: Research supporting the effectiveness of these remedies is not conclusive, but mind and body techniques, such as meditation, are generally safe.
+- Stress management and mind-body techniques: Research supporting the effectiveness of these remedies is not conclusive, but mind-body techniques, such as meditation, are generally safe.

 - Exercise: Taking part in physical activity can:

 - promote blood flow to the affected area